tramuntanal/pntfr/README.md

 other side, for Apns notifications, are concatenated with a newline

 Sending a notification is quite simple.

-- First, create a notifier to manage each recipient's connection.
+1. Create a notifier to manage each recipient's connection.
 This notifier manages platform specific sessions and will take care of the message structure for each platform and of connecting through the correct driver.
-- Second, set the message to be sent
+1. Set the message to be sent
-- Third, notify.
+1. Notify.

 You're done.

 Given you have a Device model in your application.
 Then to send notifications to a device do: